-At Audi’s Annual Press Conference 2018, the company confirmed that SUVs will be the main focus, with the confirmation of a hotted up version of the Q2, the Audi SQ2.
+At Audi’s Annual Press Conference 2018, the company confirmed that it will be focussing mainly on SUVs, which isn’t surprising.
+However, the conference also brought confirmation of a hotted up version of the company’s smallest SUV, the Q2, creating the Audi SQ2.

-Not much more is known about the SQ2, but as the Q2 is based on the same MQB platform as the Audi S3, it’s a safe bet that the the turbocharged 2.0-litre four-cylinder already found in the Q2 2.0TFSI will be replaced by the same 2.0-litre turbo four as found in the Audi S3.
+Not much more is known about the SQ2 at this stage, but as the Q2 is based on the same MQB platform as the Audi S3, it’s a safe bet that the turbocharged 2.0-litre four-cylinder already found in the Q2 2.0TFSI will make way for the same 2.0-litre turbo four as found in the Audi S3.

-Clearly, there will be suspension and brake upgrades, as well as interior detail changes and a more sports focussed gearbox calibration.
+Clearly, the SQ2 will receive suspension and brake upgrades (and most likely be lowered by around 15-20mm compared with the Q2), as well as interior detail changes and more sports focussed gearbox calibration.

 But that leaves a possible gap in the lineup at the top for a stonking RS Q2 to receive the bonkers 2.5-litre five-cylinder turbocharged engine as found in the TT RS, and RS Q3.